Spear-thrower: Competitions

 There are numerous atlatl competitions held every year, with spears and spear-throwers built using both ancient and modern materials.
 Events are often held at parks, such as Letchworth State Park in New York, Cahokia Mounds State Historic Site in Illinois, or Valley of Fire State Park in Nevada.
 Atlatl associations around the world host a number of local atlatl competitions.
 Chimney Point State Historic Site in Addison, Vermont hosts the annual Northeast Open Atlatl Championship.
 In 2009, the Fourteenth Annual Open Atlatl Championship was held on Saturday and Sunday, September 19 and 20.
 On the Friday before the Championship, a workshop was held to teach modern and traditional techniques of atlatl and dart construction, flint knapping, hafting stone points, and cordage making.
 Competitions may be held in conjunction with other events, such as the Ohio Pawpaw Festival, or at the Bois D'Arc Primitive Skills Gathering and Knap-in, held every September in southern Missouri.

 Atlatl events commonly include the International Standard Accuracy Competition (ISAC), in which contestants throw ten times at a bull's-eye target.
 Other contests involving different distances or terrain may also be included, usually testing the atlatlist's accuracy rather than distance throwing.

 Popular culture

 In the sixth episode of the fourth season of the television competition Top Shot, the elimination round consisted of two contestants using the atlatl at ranges of 30, 45 and 60 feet.

 An atlatl was the weapon of choice of a serial killer in the 2020 action-thriller The Silencing, where it is erroneously described as an illegal weapon.

 Lydia Demarek, a character in the popular fantasy novel series Brotherband, owns and often uses an atlatl.

 In the light novel series Evangelion ANIMA, an enemy known as a Victor uses a form of atlatl as a weapon.

 In Campaign 4 of the Critical Role web series, the player character Kattigan Vale, played by Robbie Daymond, uses an atlatl.

+In the MMORPG Old School RuneScape, the continent of Varlamore is heavily inspired by Central and South America, with even their language being inspired by Nahuatl, the Aztec language.
+One of the weapons the player can acquire from a boss in the region is the Eclipse atlatl.